cod-services/cod/README.md

  - Spam filtering (opt-in only)

 ### Installation:
 1. Set up an IRC network using Charybdis, ShadowIRCD, elemental-ircd or any other TS6 ircd.
+Note that regardless of what TS6 irc daemon you end up choosing, your protocol module will have to be `elemental-ircd`.
 2. Create a link block like [this](https://gist.github.com/lyska/9c8a8e1a1102cbee61c7).
 3. Copy `etc/config.json.example` to a file of your choice.
 4. Configure as needed for your deployment.
-5. Run `./cod /path/to/your/config.json`
+5. Run `./cod /path/to/your/config.json`.
+By default it will use the `config.json` in the current working directory.
 6. `@modload` the modules you want, a useful list is:

  * dnsbl
  * dnsblannounce
  * killannounce
+ * killonfailoper
  * memusage
  * relayhostserv
  * resv